phidatahq/phidata/README.md

 - Open <a href="http://localhost:8000/docs" target="_blank">localhost:8000/docs</a> to view the API Endpoints.
 - Test the `v1/pdf/conversation/chat` endpoint with `{"message": "how do I make chicken tikka salad"}`
-- Checkout the `api/routes/pdf_routes.py` file for common endpoints that you can integrate with your front-end or product.
+- Checkout the `api/routes/pdf_routes.py` file for endpoints that you can integrate with your front-end or product.
 - The FastApi application is defined in the `workspace/dev_resources.py` file.

 ### Delete local resources